Professor Farnsworth: Character

 Many episodes' major plot points are introduced by Farnsworth announcing, "Good news, everyone!"—either to unveil his latest invention or describe the company's latest delivery assignment, which is usually a suicide mission; he acknowledges this in The Beast with a Billion Backs.
 On the very few occasions he has actual good news, he often opens with "Bad news, everyone!"
 After Fry resigns from his job in "Law & Oracle", he states that he only says these phrases to make Fry "feel better about his pointless job."
 Another is his exclamation, "Sweet zombie Jesus!"
 He often says "Eh Wha?" when unaware of the situation, or when someone questions a statement he has just made.
 The Professor often makes mutually contradictory statements just moments apart; this happens especially often when briefing his employees, with the prevailing second statement canceling a much more reassuring first sentence.

-The Professor rarely worries about the safety of the crew, viewing them as a means to an end, as evidenced in the first episode.
+Jochen Antoni of Albert-Ludwigs-University, writing in helden. heroes. héros, says the show positions Farnsworth as "a non-heroic character" because of the extreme disregard he shows for other people and their safety and contrasts him with the scientist-heroes seen elsewhere in science fiction.
+Farnsworth views them as a means to an end, as evidenced in the first episode.
 After remarking that he was looking for a new crew for his intergalactic space ship, he was asked "What happened to your old crew?"
 His response was "Oh, those poor sons of... — but that's not important!
 What is important is that I need a new crew!"
 Farnsworth's employees later discover that their predecessors died while gathering not-ordinary honey from Space Bees ("The Sting").
 The Professor issues his new crew the previous crew's career chips from a manila envelope labeled "Contents Of Space Wasp's Stomach" ("Space Pilot 3000").

 It was revealed in "Mobius Dick" that the first crew was ingested by a four-dimensional space whale in 2961, only returning to Earth when rescued by Leela in 3011.
 This appears to be the only crew the Professor showed some emotion towards, given his purchasing of a monument to honor the 50th year of their disappearance.